Social Skills Training

 Sharing & Cooperation

-Sharing is not an innae ability that occurs along the developemental pathway.
-Instead, it is a skill that needs be learned verbally, through observation, and from experience.
+Sharing is not an inane ability that occurs along the developmental pathway.
+Instead, it is a skill that needs to be learned verbally, through observation, and from experience.
 Reinforcing the importance of sharing throughout childhood fosters cooperation, a sense of social responsibility and responsibility to others, the ability to engage in teamwork, empathy, kindness, and social skills, among other attributes.

 Providing enough sensory integration activities is important in Early Childhood development.
 A person with Sensory Processing Disorder finds it difficult to process and act upon information received through the senses, which creates challenges in performing countless everyday tasks.
 Motor clumsiness, behavioral problems, anxiety, depression, school failure, and other impacts may result if the disorder is not treated effectively.

 Gross Motor Skills

 Gross Motor development involves the larger, stronger muscle groups of the body.
 Gross motor skills are larger movements your baby makes with his arms, legs, feet, or entire body.
 Gross motor activities help your child to really "feel" their muscles and joints.
 Jumping, running, crawling, sliding, climbing, and riding give good proprioceptive input.

 Fine motor movements involve the coordination of small muscles in the hands and fingers.
 Strong fine motor skills are essential to complete tasks such as writing, cutting, using a fork or spoon, threading beads, moving puzzle pieces, zipping, buttoning, and tying shoe laces.
 Without well-developed fine motor skills, a child may have difficulty learning to write or performing many of the other critical tasks presented in preschool and kindergarten classrooms.